 Our international artists in residence form new collaborations and contribute to the art scene through new impulses.
 They are also shown around the Copenhagen scene and travel around Denmark to meet both the partner institutions of FABRIKKEN alongside other relevant stakeholders.
-In 2019 our national partnerships included Kunsten Museum of Modern Art in Aalborg, where previous artist in residence Alice Hamon did workshops with school children followed by an exhibition, while South African artist Georgia Munnik shared perspectives of her practice in a conversation with artist Michelle Eistrup at SixtyEight Art Institute in Copenhagen.
+In 2019 our national partnerships included Kunsten Museum of Modern Art in Aalborg, where previous artist in residence Alice Hamon did workshops with school children followed by an exhibition.
+While South African artist Georgia Munnik shared perspectives of her practice in a conversation with artist Michelle Eistrup at SixtyEight Art Institute in Copenhagen.

 Decreasing the distance between the Danish and the international art scenes

 As an artist in residence at FABRIKKEN, the artist is provided with a studio space and accommodation throughout the stay.
 The programmes also provide paid travel as well as a stipend.
-As a part of the programs the resident is matched with a mentor or a peer on the Danish art scene and is engaged in professional networks for sparring and support.
+As part of the programs the resident is matched with a mentor or a peer from the Danish art scene and is engaged in professional networks for sparring and support.
 The residency typically ends with a public event showing the research conducted during the residency.

 Due to the location of FABRIKKEN in Copenhagen, and the favorable networking opportunities within the Danish art scene, we attract a high level of international residents.
-A level that has proven to create new career opportunities to both residents and Danish artist alike, while also being very beneficial for a Danish art audience.
-An example of this was when former residents Tiffany Chung, Ramin & Rokni Haerizadeh and Hesam Rahmanian has participated in the exhibition “Homeless Souls” at Louisiana Museum of Modern Art in 2019.
+A level that has proven to create new career opportunities to both residents and Danish artist alike.
+While also being very beneficial for a Danish art audience.
+An example of this was when former residents Tiffany Chung, Ramin & Rokni Haerizadeh and Hesam Rahmanian participated in the exhibition “Homeless Souls” at Louisiana Museum of Modern Art in 2019.
 Watch Vietnamese American artist Tiffany Chung’s interview about her contribution to the exhibition here.